COST SAVING COMMUNITY ENERGY FOR MAINE BUSINESSES

-Joining Ampion is the easiest way for your business to help the environment by getting cleaner, more resilient energy to power communities like yours.
+Joining Ampion is an easy way for your business to help the environment by using solar energy to power communities like yours.

-Thanks to your state's renewable energy incentive programs, Ampion members receive regular savings on their electricity bills with no added investments or fees.
+Thanks to your state's renewable energy incentive programs, Ampion members receive regular savings on their electricity bills.

 NO HASSLES, HEADACHES OR FEES

-With nothing to buy, install, maintain or worry about, you get to experience all the benefits of Community Energy without concern or a catch.
+With no equipment to buy, install, maintain or worry about, you get to experience all the benefits of Community Solar without the hassles.